rapaportg/VaultToGit/README.md

 - The `vaultRepo`, which is the repository in SourceGear vault you want to access.
 Its argument variables are `--vaultrepo` or `-vr`.
 	- Example: `python VaultToGit.py --vaultrepo RepoName`
 - The `vaultFolder`, which is the folder in the vault repo you want to migrate.
 Its argument are `--vaultfolder` or `-vf`.
-	- Example: `python VaultToGit.py -vaultfolder RepoFolder`.
+	- Example: `python VaultToGit.py --vaultfolder RepoFolder`.

 - The `vaultUser`, which is the username used to log into SourceGear Vault.
 Its arguements are `--user` or `-u`.
 	- Example: `python VaultToGit.py -u Useranme`